xyu-liu/DQN-CarRacing/README.md

 # DQN-CarRacing
-A game agent for solving the CarRacing-v2 Game based on DQN
+A game agent for Gym CarRacing-v2 based on DQN